-The non-incisional method enables the creation of a double eyelid without the need for an incision; it is a similar analogy to hemming a pair of pants with stitches, without cutting.
+The non-incisional method enables the creation of a double eyelid fold without the need for an incision; it is a similar analogy to hemming a pair of pants with stitches, without cutting.
 This technique is also referred to as the buried suture technique.
 However, patients must be aware that even though this technique does not require an incision, this cosmetic procedure still requires the use of a local anaesthetic.
 The entire procedure can be performed in less than an hour, and no overnight hospital stay is required.

-Before the eyelid cosmetic surgery is executed, the cosmetic surgeon will mark some of the areas on the eyelid skin; this will help the surgeon during the procedure.
-Once the area is appropriately marked, the cosmetic surgeon will implement tiny punctures on the corresponding markings.
+Before the eyelid cosmetic surgery is executed, the cosmetic surgery will mark some of the areas on the eyelid skin; this will help the surgeon during the procedure.
+Once the area is appropriately marked, the cosmetic surgery will implement tiny punctures on the corresponding markings.
 Then, he will implement sutures through the punctures.
 Please note that these sutures are hidden under the skin, which means they will not be visible to the naked eye.

 There are many advantages to the non-incisional double eyelid suture technique.
 However, the biggest benefit is undoubtedly the fact that no incision is used.
-Many patients are afraid that an incision will leave a permanent scar on their face, so the non-incisional double eyelid surgery could be a better alternative to create a supratarsal fold.
+Many patients are afraid that an incision will leave a permanent scar on their face, so non-incisional double eyelid surgery could be a better alternative to create a supratarsal fold.
 It manipulates the Levator (elevating muscle of the upper eyelid) and the tarsal plate (connective tissue), without the need for an incision.

 Like incisional double eyelid surgery, the results obtained from non-incisional double eyelid surgery are potentially permanent (studies have shown the double eyelid can remain for over 10 years).
 However, some cases may require revision over time.
 Even though this is rare, it is important to speak about this possibility with your cosmetic surgeon.